 There are three aspects to this course:

-1. A weekly plenary session (Tuesdays, 4:00-6:00 p.m.) begins with a re-introduction to the clinical history and physical exam, and is followed in subsequent weeks by interactive case discussions presenting common clinical problems (e.g., fever, chest pain, abdominal pain).
+1. A weekly plenary session (Wednesdays, 4:00-6:00 p.m.) begins with a re-introduction to the clinical history and physical exam, and is followed in subsequent weeks by interactive case discussions presenting common clinical problems (e.g., fever, chest pain, abdominal pain).

-2. One morning per week, each student will participate in Work Rounds and Attending Rounds with a specific General Medical Service Team at BWH or MGH three times during the course.
+2. Students will participate in Attending Rounds with a specific Medical Service Team at BWH or MGH three times during the course.
 These rounds expose the student to inpatient clinical management.
-Immediately following rounds, the students will be assigned a patient from that service to "work-up" for subsequent discussion with a clinical preceptor.
+Seven times during the course, students will be assigned a patient from that service to "work-up.”

-3. Within a day or so after participating in Attending Rounds, each student will meet individually with his/her clinical preceptor to present, examine and discuss the patient they have evaluated.
+3. Seven times during the course, each student will meet individually with his/her clinical preceptor to present, examine and discuss the patient they have evaluated.
 Preceptors will be offered at both BWH and MGH.

 Based on active participation in all 3 portions of the course.